joshberl/jukebox-player/README.md

 (4) MongoDB/Server-side persistence - Saves the queue of songs
 (5) Local storage saves the code on the homepage after it is generated

+Future ideas to implement:
+In the future we look to introduce an upvoting/downvoting button to strongly prioritize what songs are preferred over others.
+We could also display a subsection of the top 3 songs in the queue that could be titled "Songs to be played next: ".
+We could even link a database of lyrics to each song so the people using the app could sing along.